Pineapple Weed: Plant profile

 When to find Pineapple Weed

-Despite this abundance, it is often overlooked.
-Nobody would expect to find such a delicate aromatic plant around foot paths, trampled field entrances, driveways and roadsides.
+Despite its abundance, Pineapple Weed is often overlooked.
+Nobody would expect to find such a delicate aromatic plant around pathways, yet that is the kind of places where it prefers to grow.

 Culinary uses and recipes with Pineapple Weed

-A weed is a plant growing in a place you don’t want to, but some of these plants are indeed useful in the kitchen.
-Pineapple weed is, as its name suggests, a ‘weed’ that smells and tastes of pineapple, a flavour and aroma you wouldn’t find in the wild in Britain otherwise.
+Pineapple Weed is, as its name suggests, a ‘weed’ that slightly smells and tastes of pineapple, a flavour and aroma you wouldn’t find in the wild in the British Isles otherwise.

 Some caution is advised since some people experience allergies to pineapple weed.
-Use with caution and consume only in very small amounts until you’re sure it agrees your body.
+Consume only a small amount on your first time until you’re sure it agrees your body.